bitjourney/ci-npm-update/README.md

 This command is designed to be executed by CI nightly builds.

-Set `GITHUB_ACCESS_TOKEN` environment to make a pull-requesto to github repositories, and set SSH keys to push to the repos from CI.
+Set `GITHUB_ACCESS_TOKEN` environment to make a pull-request to github repositories, and set SSH keys to push to the repos from CI.

 If the CI environment has no git configuration, also set `GIT_USER_NAME` and `GIT_USER_EMAIL`